 - Hours: Weekdays: 8 AM – 5 PM, Weekends: 9 AM – 5 PM

 - Metered street parking

-Even if you come when the inside is closed, the outside of the building is always open so you can come by to take pictures without going inside to the museum.
-I was more of a fan of Capitol Park on the outside of the capitol then the inside as it had a lot of beautiful trees and plant life representing many of the different species you can see around the state of California.
-It even has a signed walk that shows you all of the different plant varieties that make up Capitol Park as well as memorials to different events in California history.
-You can take an online tour of some of the best attractions if you are to far away to visit for yourself.
+Even if you come when the inside is closed, the outside of the building is always open, so you can come by to take pictures without going inside.
+I was more of a fan of Capitol Park on the outside of the capitol than the inside as it had a lot of beautiful trees and plant life representing the different species you can see around the state of California.
+It even has a signed walk that shows you all of the various plant varieties that make up Capitol Park as well as memorials to different events in California’s history.
+You can take an online tour of some of the best attractions if you are too far away to visit for yourself.

-If you come when the museum is open though you can experience and see a lot of interesting pieces of California’s history, including the senate.
-You can also see the restored historical offices of the Secretary of State, Treasurer and the Governor.
+If you come when the museum is open, you can experience and see a lot of exciting pieces of California’s history, including the senate.
+You can also see the restored historical offices of the Secretary of State, Treasurer, and the Governor.

 The Senate and the House of Representatives chambers are both amazing rooms that you must see when you visit.
-They can be accessed by the third floor walkway which takes you to a seating area for the general public that looks down on the representatives.
-There was nothing happening when I was there but it was still awesome to see.
+They can be accessed by the third-floor walkway which takes you to a seating area for the general public that looks down on the representatives.
+Nothing was happening when I was there, but it was still awesome to see.

 Also of note, on the third floor is the paintings of all the governors of California.
 Of course, it was pretty funny to see Arnold’s painting sitting here as well, and I couldn’t help but snap a photo.

 Lastly, make sure you go by the fantastic rotunda that is directly across the building from where you enter.
 This room is stunning and reminded me of the architecture that you would see in a famous European building.